ByronVelasco/DataStructures/1 Heaps/README.md

 - `self.heap`: A list that maintains the max heap property, where each parent node is greater than or equal to its children.
 - `self.size`: An integer representing the current number of elements in the heap.
 - `self.max_size`: An integer representing the maximum size of the heap, which is useful for initializing the heap with a fixed capacity.
 Setting this to `None` (by default) allows for dynamic resizing.
+- `self.max`: An integer representing the maximum value in the heap, which is updated whenever an element is inserted or removed.

 ### Public Methods

 - `is_empty()`: Returns `True` if the heap is empty, otherwise `False`.
 - `insert(value)`: Inserts a new element into the heap while maintaining the max heap property.
 If `self.max_size` is set, it checks if the heap has reached its maximum size before inserting.
-- `priority()`: Returns the maximum element (the root) of the heap without removing it.
-- `extract_priority()`: Removes and returns the maximum element from the heap, maintaining the max heap property.
+- `extract_max()`: Removes and returns the maximum element from the heap, maintaining the max heap property.
-- `index(value)`: Returns the index of the specified value in the heap, or `None` if the value is not found.
 - `update_value(old, new)`: Updates an element with the specified old value to a new value, ensuring the max heap property is preserved.

 ### Private methods

+- `_update_max()`: Updates the `max` attribute to the maximum value in the heap.
 - `_sift_up(index)`: Moves the element at the given index up the heap until the max heap property is restored.
 - `_sift_down(index)`: Moves the element at the given index down the heap until the max heap property is restored.